Routes

 Rayne has a rich heritage, with All Saints Parish Church as a centre for its community for over 1,000 years.
 It has a current population of around 2,300.
 The Rayne Heritage Trail offers a circular walking route that highlights some of the 67 Grade I and II listed structures in Rayne.
 The route is considered "easy" walking.
 If taken at a reasonable pace, it should take approximately 1¼ hours - not allowing for a recommended stop at the Booking Hall Cafe.
 Additional information is available via the free,…

-14. Add Colchester Zoological Society to your Itinerary
+7. Add The Rayleigh Windmill to your Itinerary

 Our aim is to educate, enjoy and preserve the history and community of the Epping Ongar Railway,